AlvinoNguyen/100-days-of-code/log.md

 **Today's Progress**: Added a feature that fetches random quotes online.

-**Thoughts**: It only took a bit of experimenting, but I was able to use Javascript fetch to get random quotes online in JSON format, which is then integrated into my app.
+**Thoughts**: It only took a bit of experimenting, but I was able to use JavaScript fetch to get random quotes online in JSON format, which is then integrated into my app.
 I also attempted to link the media buttons to their respective pages so that the quotes are already typed up when they go to the website.
 The problem I faced was that I couldn't put functions inside of my data/*.js files.
 There is probably a better way to do what I wanted to do, so I will keep learning and following tutorials.
 Tomorrow, I should be wrapping up this project.

 **Link to work**: [Random Quote Machine](https://github.com/AlvinoNguyen/Random-Quote-Machine)